MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

     - Which project collection should you connect to when you create your project?
 If you installed TFS using the Basic Server Configuration Wizard, you have only one project collection named **DefaultCollection**.
 Unless you support hundreds of projects, you should create all your projects within a single project collection.
 If you need to create additional collections, see [Manage project collections](/azure/devops/server/admin/manage-team-project-collections).

     - Has SQL Server Analysis Services and SQL Server Reporting Services been configured for the deployment?
-If so, ask your administrator to [add you as a member of the Team Foundation Content Managers group](../../report/admin/grant-permissions-to-reports.md) on the server that hosts SQL Server Reporting Services.
+If so, ask your administrator to add you as a member of the Team Foundation Content Managers group.
+You must be a member of this group on the server that hosts SQL Server Reporting Services.
 Without these permissions, you can't create a project.
+For more information, see [Grant permissions to view or create SQL Server reports in TFS](../../report/admin/grant-permissions-to-reports.md).

     - Has a SharePoint Web application been configured for your deployment?
 You can configure a SharePoint portal when you create your project.
 To do so, contact your SharePoint administrator to give you Full Control permissions on the server that hosts SharePoint Products.
 Otherwise, you can skip this step and configure a portal at a later time.